Descent098/ezcv/docs/quick-start.md

   snapchat: username # Username others use to add you
   linkedin: name # go to linkedin and go to your profile, your name will be at the end of the url i.e. www.linkedin.com/in/<name>
   facebook: your id # go to facebook and go to your profile, your ID will be at the end of the url i.e. www.facebook.com/<your id>
+  url: https://kieranwood.ca # The URL the site will be hosted on (used by resume)
 examples: true # If you want to include the example.md files in your final build (good for developing new themes)
 theme: dimension # Which of the included themes to use
+ua_code: UA-000000-0 # The UA code for google analytics
+resume: true # Whether to generate the resume page or not
 ```

 ## Sections